 Through physical activities, UP&RUNNING aims to promote self-management and recovery among young people experiencing early signs or symptoms of poor health.

-Five free sessions will run every day from Monday 22nd October 2018, offering training in running and taster sessions in sports such as boxing, beginner gymnastics, capoeira, football, parkour and more!
+Three free sessions will run on Monday 18th February, Wednesday 20th February and Friday 22nd February, offering training in running and taster sessions in sports such as boxing, beginner gymnastics, capoeira, football, parkour and more!